Bramelvix/Towny/README.md

   **Bugs**
  - Combat system is very buggy
- - Pathfinding with stairs is shitty.
+ - Pathfinding with stairs is inconsistent.

  **Planned improvements**